Indian Claims Commission

 The Indian Claims Commission (ICC) was a judicial relations arbiter between the United States federal government and Native American tribes.
 It was established under the Indian Claims Act of 1946 by the United States Congress to hear any longstanding claims of Indigenous tribes against the United States.
-It took until the late 1970s to complete most of them, with the last case finished in the early 21st century.

-The Indian Claims Commission was created on August 13, 1946, after nearly 20 years of Congressional debates.
+The Commission created a process for tribes to address their grievances against the United States, and offered monetary compensation for territory lost as a result of broken federal treaties.
 Its purpose was to serve as a tribunal for hearing claims against the United States arising prior to that date by any Native American tribe or other identifiable group of Indigenous people living in the United States.

+The Commission was created on August 13, 1946, after nearly 20 years of Congressional debates.
 In this it exercised primary jurisdiction that formerly rested with the United States Court of Claims.
 The Court of Claims had jurisdiction over claims arising after August 13, 1946 and subsequently after the ICC ended its operations on April 10, 1977 on any claims filed with the ICC and not yet fully resolved.

-The commission was conceived as way to thank Native Americans for their unprecedented service in World War II and as a way to relieve the anxiety and resentment caused by the United States' history of colonization of indigenous peoples.
-Together with the law, the Commission created a process for tribes to address their grievances against the United States, and offered monetary compensation for territory lost as a result of broken federal treaties.
+The Commission was conceived as way to thank Native Americans for their unprecedented service in World War II and as a way to relieve the anxiety and resentment caused by the United States' history of colonization of indigenous peoples.
+The 1946 act allowed any "identifiable" group of native descendants to bring a cause of action, without regard to their federal recognition status.
+This led to many neglected Indian groups in the Southeast, the Northeast, and California organized tribal governments in order to pursue their claims, particularly for land.
 However, by accepting the government's monetary offer, the aggrieved tribe abdicated any right to raise their claim again in the future.
 On occasion, a tribe gave up federal recognition as part of the settlement of a claim.